dongcheng12345/DataflyTest/README.md

 Process
 ----
+1. Enter the attribute names.

+2. Enter the quasi-identifier names.

-1. Set K of K-anonmity
+3. Set K of K-anonmity

 assume that one entity corresponds to one record.